 How to Fill Your Clean Eating Plate

-Still unsure of what your clean eating plate should look like?
 A good rule of thumb is to fill half your plate with veggies, ¼ with protein, and ¼ with complex carbs.
+Read more about how to fill a healthy plate and which foods you should be eating every day.

-Adding 1-2 tablespoons of a healthy fat per meal is a good idea.
+Adding 1-2 tablespoons of a healthy fat per meal is also a good idea.
 Healthy fats like avocado, coconut, ghee, grass-fed butter, nuts, and seeds provide important nutrients and also help you absorb other vitamins, minerals, and phytonutrients.

 Clean Eating Diet Food List